-Prof. Rappaport provided introductory remarks and welcome in a pre-prepared video.
-He could attend due to illness, but regretted not coming.
+Prof. Rappaport provided introductory remarks and welcome in a pre-recorded video.
+He could not attend due to illness, but regretted not coming.

 The affiliates and NYU faculty briefly introduced themselves.

 Dean Sreenivasan welcomed the board and thanked them for their support.
 He explained that, being a small school, the vision was to concentrate on a few centers for excellence and wireless was one of them.
 There was a brief period of questions on the nature of the merger and admissions.